 - Contact information for the financial institution

-Investigation and SAR confidentiality
+Investigation and suspicious activity report confidentiality

 In addition, the individual who discovered the activity is not required to disclose their name or personal contact information when filing the SAR.
-Once received by FinCEN, each report is carefully reviewed by financial managers and attorneys who understand the importance of confidentiality and privacy.
-For all these reasons, the person being investigated will not know about the report unless and until they are contacted by law enforcement.
+Once received by FinCEN, each report is reviewed by financial managers and government attorneys who understand the importance of confidentiality and privacy.
+For all these reasons, any person being investigated will not know about the report unless and until they are contacted by law enforcement.

-How to flag suspicious activity more easily
+How to more easily flag suspicious activity

 Level up your AML compliance with Persona